GambitGamesLLC/web-nestre-api/README.md

 npm test
 ```

+This will run the included unit tests using `jest` as the test runner.
+The mock service worker (`msw`) will mock server commands and callbacks according to the Nestre OpenApi documentation.

-This will run the included unit tests using `jest` and `msw`, and also generate a coverage guide and place it in the `./coverage/` folder at the root of the project.
+When complete, this will also generate a coverage guide and place it in the `./coverage/` folder at the root of the project.

 -----